 Carlo Serrano has a PhD in Organizational Leadership from Regent University.
 He received his MA in Pastoral Counseling from Liberty University following a BA in Psychology from American Military University.
-He is currently a leadership consultant, the Teaching Pastor for oneChurch.tv in Clarksville, TN, and an Adjunct Professor at Grace College of Divinity.
-Carlo and his wife Jaemi have two sons, Tony (17), and David (12).
-He began teaching at GCD in the summer of 2013.
+He is currently a leadership consultant, the Teaching Pastor for oneChurch.tv in Clarksville, TN, and an Adjunct Professor at Manna University.
+Carlo and his wife Jaemi have two sons, Tony and David.
+He began teaching at Manna University in the summer of 2013.